Before You Start

 Accessing Zoom Meetings

-If your Zoom meeting is for a Wharton class?
+Is your Zoom meeting for a Wharton class?
 Log into Canvas first, launch your class, and then choose Zoom from the left navigation pane.
 (Most Zoom meetings for classes are created through Canvas.)

 - Go to https://upenn.zoom.us and click Sign In.